jesslyntrixie/pomoducky-desktop/README.md

 * **Duck Spritesheet**: Thanks to [caz-creates-games](https://caz-creates-games.itch.io/ducky-2) for the amazing pixel art assets.
 * **Font**: [VCR OSD Mono](https://www.dafont.com/vcr-osd-mono.font) by Riciery Leal.

+---

+## 📥 Download
+You can download the latest installable version of Ducky Pomodoro Timer for Windows from the Releases page.